francosbenitez/francosbenitez/README.md

-👋 Hi there, I'm Franco Sebastián Benítez!
-I'm a Frontend Developer passionate about development, design, and psychology.
+👋 Hi there, I am Franco Sebastián Benítez!
+I am a Frontend Developer passionate about development, design, and psychology.
 I love making things which work well, look good and are easy-to-use for everyone.

 👨‍💻 Along my psychology career and because of my great interest in scientific psychology, I started programming and I knew a world that I love.
 I love building software solutions to help people make their lifes much better and happier.